 It was a black cage, a sturdy little unit, that I filled with store bought suet, and these birds pretty much eat me out of house and home in suet.
 I have robins, finches, blue jays, and woodpeckers who are frequent diners at the bird suet cage.

-About a week ago I came outside and noticed the suet cage lying on the grass.
+One day I came outside and noticed the suet cage lying on the grass.
 Darn thing.
 How could that baling twine break?
 I picked it up, noticed there was nothing wrong with the baling twine, and looped it back onto its hook.

 It left me wondering how did that happen.
 One of the hungry birds must have really got that thing moving for the loop to slip off the hook.
 Or maybe it was just a really big bird and it pulled the cage off.
 This had never happened before, but there’s always a first time.